 Validating the Distinctive Expertise of Campus Auxiliary Service Leaders

-Vast in responsibilities, the Auxiliary Services profession requires leaders to bring new meaning to multi-tasking, foresight, and problem-solving as these skill sets relate to business operations and service design.
+The Benefit: Vast in responsibilities, the Auxiliary Services profession requires leaders to bring new meaning to multi-tasking, foresight, and problem-solving as these skill sets relate to business operations and service design.
 CASP provides a unique opportunity to demonstrate proficiency in the delivery of the following auxiliary services:

 - Marketing, Communications, and Business Relations

 - Operational Areas: Physical Facilities, Food Services, Bookstores/Commercial Retail, Card Services, Automated Vending

 CASP proves proficiency, and there are certain milestones exam takers must achieve before their testing date.